I.C. Board of Directors Procedures

 - 7.03 Minutes are not taken during executive session.
 All motions made and votes taken during executive session will be made public.

-- 7.04 A breach of executive session may includes but is not limited to: revealing information that violates employee confidentiality, undermines BSC negotiations strategy (and our ability to interact with outside entities), reveals details of pending or threatened litigation, compromises member confidentiality, non-disclosure agreements, privacy laws, etc. A breach may include divulging identifying information about proceedings to people present at the executive session.
-The committee chair or President will determine when executive session has been breached.
-The penalty for breaking the confidentiality of executive session is as follows:
+- 7.04 A breach of executive session may include but is not limited to: revealing information that violates employee confidentiality, undermines BSC negotiations strategy (and our ability to interact with outside entities), reveals details of pending or threatened litigation, compromises member confidentiality, non-disclosure agreements, privacy laws, etc. The committee chair or President will report potential breaches of executive session to the conduct committee or the appropriate manager.
+The penalty for breaking the confidentiality of executive session includes, but is not limited to: issuance of a formal warning, termination of employment, termination of membership, and/or legal action.

 I.C.8.
 CONSENT AGENDA